Data-Driven Merton's Strategies via Policy Randomization: Numerical Studies

-The empirical results indicate, decisively, that the RL methods are superior to the conventional Est-SV method in all fronts.
-As for the competition between the two RL algorithms, the one with neural networks outperforms the other by a good margin, contrary to the results from the simulation study.
-The reason is because the specific parametric form we adopt follows from a specific 3/2 model, which is almost certainly not valid in the real market, while the flexible structure of neural networks helps to identify other possible forms of investment strategies by exploiting as much as possible the VIX signals.
+The empirical results decisively indicate that the RL methods outperform the others on all fronts.
+Regarding the competition between the two RL algorithms, the one using neural networks outperforms the other by a significant margin, contrary to the results from the simulation study.
+This discrepancy arises because the specific parametric form we adopt follows from a specific 3/2 model, which is almost certainly invalid in real markets, while the flexible structure of neural networks allows for the identification of alternative investment strategies by fully exploiting the VIX signals.